 - They have been rebuked for their iniquity (many times, and casts out those that do so (3Jn 1:10) i.e. The River)

-- They have been told by men’s voices to cease their madness (to no avail, as noted above)
+- They have been told (by what they consider dumb donkeys [men]) to cease their madness (to no avail, as noted above)

 - They are in the office of the prophet

 - They are wells without water (they have no refreshment)